techmyth/techmyth.github.io/content/posts/ntap-nve-external-key-manager.en.md

 192.168.7.201:5696
 ```

-It is important to validate that the KMS service is **“available”** before proceeding to create encrypted volumes.
-The **security key-manager external show-status** command does allow you to validate the status of the service.
+It is important to validate that the KMS service is `available` before proceeding to create encrypted volumes.
+The `security key-manager external show-status` command does allow you to validate the status of the service.

 ```text
 OnPrem-HQ::> security key-manager external show-status